safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 <br>**5) Test Topic**
-<br>Once more (as in exercises 1 and 2) locate the source Shapefile datasets in C:\FMEData2018\Data\Engineering\BuildingFootprints and create a compressed (zip) file from a set of Shapefiles (.dbf, .prj, .shp, .shx).
+<br>Once more (as in exercises 1 and 2) locate the update003.shp source Shapefile datasets in C:\FMEData2018\Data\Engineering\BuildingFootprints and create a compressed (zip) file from the set of Shapefiles (.dbf, .prj, .shp, .shx).

 Be sure to give the zip file a different name to any used previously.